 Is there anything better than sharing art?
-I just had the privilege of working on a collaborative art journal project with Tina Walker, Andrea Chebeleu, and Jamie Dougherty, and it was amazing!
+Recently, I had the privilege of working on a collaborative art journal project alongside three incredibly talented women– Tina Walker, Andrea Chebeleu, and Jamie Dougherty– and it was absolutely magical!
 I was able to work with artists whose work I admired and I learned so much from the experience.
 With the finished art journal, I can now hold accomplished pieces of art in my hands and figure out how to incorporate it into my own work.
 I can’t wait to stare at these pages and continue making art!
+This wasn’t just a fun craft swap; it was an exchange of creative energy, artistic trust, and a chance to see the world through other artists’ eyes.

 Embarking on a collaborative art journal project offers artists a unique opportunity to merge creative visions and techniques, resulting in a rich tapestry of shared artistry.
 This experience not only allowed me to work with individuals whose art I deeply admire, but also provided invaluable learning moments that have enriched my own creative journey.